crillab/gophersat/README.md

 More about the SAT problem can be found on [wikipedia's article about SAT](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem).

+You can also find information about how to represent your own boolean formulas so they can be used by gophersat in the [tutorial "SAT for noobs"](examples/sat-for-noobs.md).

 ## Is Gophersat fast?
 Why use it at all?
 Yes and no. It is much faster than naïve implementations, but slower than top-level, highly optimised, state-of-the-art solvers.